A LEGACY OF MUSICAL INNOVATION

 He then started the Korg R&D group in California, which went on to produce the highly acclaimed Wavestation products and other technology.
 He then took over as President at Seer Systems and developed the world’s first software based synthesizer running on a PC.
 This synth, commissioned by Intel, was demonstrated by Andy Grove in a Comdex keynote speech in 1994.
 Over 10 million of his second-generation software synth have been sold, which was licensed to Creative Labs in 1996, and is responsible for 32 of the 64 voices in the AWE 64 line of Sound Cards.
 The third generation is the world’s first first fully professional software synthesizer, Reality, released in 1997.
 Reality was rated the highest of any synth by Electronic Musician magazine.

-In 2002, Dave founded Dave Smith Instruments to develop new hardware instruments such as the Evolver, Mopho, and Prophet synthesizers, as well as the Tempest drum machine, codesigned with friend and fellow electronic instrument designer Roger Linn.
+In 2002, Dave founded Dave Smith Instruments to develop new hardware instruments such as the Evolver, Mopho, Prophet ’08, Prophet 12, and Pro 2 synthesizers, as well as the Tempest drum machine, codesigned with friend and fellow electronic instrument designer Roger Linn.

 In 2013, Dave received a Technical Grammy in recognition of his role in the development of MIDI.